-The RPA was evaluated beginning in September 2016 and continued to the present by representatives of KMA.
-Analysis was aided by certain reports obtained from the Village, County, Assessor, and other sources.
+The RPA was evaluated beginning in January 2018 and continued to the present by representatives of KMA.
+Analysis was aided by certain reports obtained from the Village, the County, and other sources.
 In KMA's evaluation, only information was recorded which would directly aid in the determination of eligibility for a TIF district.